-We describe in this Section the results of a classification experiment with the feature set F1 from Table 1.
+We describe in this section the results of a classification experiment with the feature set F1 from Table 1.
 After training the SOM, we proceed to node clustering.
-The optimal number of K-means classes k can be chosen examining the variation with k of the Within Cluster Sum of Squares (WCSS), i.e. the sum of the squared distances from each point to their cluster centroid.
-The WCSS decreases as k increases; the optimal value can be obtained using the Kneedle ("knee" plus "needle") class number determination method (Satopaa et al., 2011), that identifies the knee where the perceived cost to alter a system parameter is no longer worth the expected performance benefit.
-Here, the Kneedle method, Figure 4, panel a, gives k = 7 as the optimal cluster number, i.e. a representative and compact description of feature variability.
+The optimal number of k-means classes k can be chosen by examining the variation in k of the within-cluster sum of squares (WCSSs), i.e., the sum of the squared distances from each point to their cluster centroid.
+The WCSS decreases as k increases; the optimal value can be obtained using the Kneedle ("knee" plus "needle") class number determination method (Satopaa et al., 2011) that identifies the knee where the perceived cost to alter a system parameter is no longer worth the expected performance benefit.
+Here, the Kneedle method (Fig. 4a) gives k = 7 as the optimal cluster number, i.e., a representative and compact description of feature variability.

 The clustering classification results can be plotted in 2D space.
-Figure 4 shows, in panel d and e, points with $-1 < y/R_E < 1$ and with $-1 < z/R_E < 1$ , that we identify, for simplicity, with the meridional and equatorial plane respectively.
-The projected field lines are depicted in black. k = 7, as per the results of the Kneedle method.
+Figure 4 shows, in panel d and e, points with $-1 < y/R{\rm E} < 1$ and with $-1 < z/R{\rm E} < 1$ that we identify, for simplicity, with the meridional and equatorial plane, respectively.
+The projected field lines are depicted in black; k=7, as per the results of the Kneedle method.
 The points are depicted in colors, with each color representing a class of classified SOM nodes.
-The dot density changes in different areas of the simulation because the grid used in the simulation is stretched, with increasing points per unit volume in the Sunward direction and in the plasma sheet center.
+The dot density changes in different areas of the simulation because the grid used in the simulation is stretched, with increasing points per unit volume in the sunward direction and in the plasma sheet center.
 The (T) in the label is used to remind the reader that these points are the ones used for the training of the map.
-Plots of validation datasets will be labeled as (V).
+Plots of validation data sets will be labeled as (V).

-The SOM map in panel c depicts the clustered SOM nodes.
-In panel b, the clusters are a posteriori mapped to different magnetospheric regions.
+The SOM map in Fig. 4c depicts the clustered SOM nodes.
+In Fig. 4b, the clusters are a posteriori mapped to different magnetospheric regions.

-Comparing Figure 4 and Figure 1, we see that cluster 0, purple, corresponds to unshocked solar wind plasma.
-Cluster 4 (brown) and 1 (blue) map to shocked magnetosheath plasma just downstream the bow shock.
+Comparing Figs. 4 and 1, we see that cluster 0, purple, corresponds to unshocked solar wind plasma.
+Clusters 4 (brown) and 1 (blue) map to the shocked magnetosheath plasma just downstream of the bow shock.
 Cluster 5 (orange) groups both points in the downwind supersonic magnetosheath, further downstream from the bow shock, and a few points at the bow shock.
-A possible explanation for this is that the bow shock is not in fact a vanishingly thin boundary, but has a finite thickness.
-The points within this region of space would present characteristics intermediate between the unshocked solar wind and the shocked plasma just downstream the bow shock, which are serendipitously very similar to those of other regions.
+A possible explanation for this is that the bow shock is not in fact a vanishingly thin boundary but has a finite thickness.
+The points within this region of space would present characteristics intermediate between the unshocked solar wind and the shocked plasma just downstream of the bow shock, which are serendipitously very similar to those of other regions.
 Cluster 2, cyan, maps to boundary layer plasma.
 Cluster 3, green, corresponds to points in the inner magnetosphere.

-The result of this unsupervised classification is actually quite remarkable, because it corresponds quite well to the "human" identification of magnetospheric regions developed over decades on the basis of analysis satellite data and understanding of physical processes.
+The result of this unsupervised classification is actually quite remarkable because it corresponds quite well to the human identification of magnetospheric regions developed over decades on the basis of analysis satellite data and understanding of physical processes.
 Here, instead, this very plausible classification of magnetospheric regions is obtained without human intervention.